FredPedrosa/ITEst/README.md

 ## Author

 *   **Prof. Dr. Frederico G. Pedrosa**
+*   fredericopedrosa@ufmg.br

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a modified version of the GNU General Public License v3.0.
+Commercial use is not permitted without explicit written permission from the author.